void-linux/void-docs/src/config/graphical-session/graphics-drivers/optimus.md

 - available on `nvidia` and `nvidia390`
 - allows to choose which GPU to use at the start of the X session
-- less flexible but allows to shut down completely the NVIDIA GPU when not in use, thus saving power
+- less flexible, but allows the user to completely shut down the NVIDIA GPU when not in use, thus saving power

 [Bumblebee](#bumblebee)